miku/nntour/README.md

 ----------------------------------------

 Before we go on, we introducte the MNIST dataset.
 Handwritten digits.
-The drosophyla of machine learning tasks.
+The drosophila among machine learning tasks.

-Here are 32 samples of input images (28x28) from MNIST:
+Here are 32 image samples (28x28) from MNIST:

 ![](https://raw.githubusercontent.com/miku/nntour/master/code/mnistimage.png?token=AADRyVdLR1KdvKbLRFN8F-rRhXMBGjKFks5YM1c3wA%3D%3D)

 With scikit-learn, setting up an architecture is done in the constructor.
-Here we use two hidden layers with 100 nodes each and stochastic gradient descent:
+Here, we use two hidden layers with 100 nodes each and stochastic gradient descent as our *solver*.

 ```python
     mlp = MLPClassifier(verbose=10,